mgsosna/mattsosna.com/_posts/data_engineering/2022-08-22-AWS-Compute.md

 So you've built a cool app and want to show it off to the world.
 Maybe it's an AI that generates [cat pictures from scribbles](https://affinelayer.com/pixsrv/), a [viral LinkedIn post generator](https://viralpostgenerator.com), or an [English to RegEx translator](https://www.autoregex.xyz/).
 In all cases, you want a user to just click a link and immediately start interacting with your app, rather than needing to download and run it on their computer.

 This "immediate interactivity" is going to require a **server**, which takes user requests (e.g., the scribbles) and _serves_ responses (e.g., the generated cat images).
-You _could_ use your laptop as a server, but it'll stop serving requests when it goes to sleep, a sophisticated hacker could steal your private data, and your hard drive might melt if your app gets too much traffic.
+You _could_ use your personal laptop, but it'll stop serving requests when it goes to sleep or you turn it off.
+A sophisticated hacker could also steal your private data, and your hard drive might melt if your computer tries serving too many requests once the app gets popular!

-Unless you have your own data center, you'll probably want to rent a server from the cloud.
-At the downside of losing full control over the machine serving requests, you're able to abstract away a lot of details that are nice to not have to deal with.
-You can also rent a machine that's stronger than your laptop.
+Unless you like hacked, melted laptops, you'll probably want to rent a server from the cloud.
+While you do lose full control over over the machine serving requests, cloud computing lets you abstract away a lot of configuration and maintenance you likely don't want to deal with anyway.
+And if you're willing to pay a bit more, you can easily rent a machine $-$ or several $-$ that's significantly stronger than your laptop.

 We previously covered a [high-level overview]({{  site.baseurl  }}/AWS-Intro) of the cloud and its history, as well as [cloud storage]({{  site.baseurl  }}/AWS-Storage).
-But what about the _engines_ of the cloud, using servers to perform computations?
-In the final post, we'll cover several **Amazon Web Services** that let us leverage cloud servers in different ways to run calculations.
-We'll start with the fundamental cloud building block, EC2, before moving on to server-less computing with Lambda.
+But what about the _engines_ of the cloud?
+In this final post, we'll cover two compute-focused **Amazon Web Services**.
+We'll start with the fundamental cloud building block, **EC2**, before moving on to server-less computing with **Lambda**.

 ## Table of contents
 * [Background](#background)